MoKaraca/Frontier-exploration-and-SLAM-with-P3AT/README.md

 - **Autonomously explore** unknown environments using frontier-based exploration
 - **Navigate safely** using move_base with local/global costmaps
 - **Detect objects** including colored barrels, hazmat signs, and QR codes
-- **Process images** in real-time from robot cameras
-- **Provide teleoperation** via keyboard control
-- **Simulate** robot scenarios in NIST arena environments using Gazebo

-The primary focus is the `odev2` package, which demonstrates advanced autonomous navigation and perception capabilities for the Pioneer3-AT robot platform.
+The primary focus is the `odev2` package,

 ---